YMCA of the Pines is led by a dedicated volunteer Board of Trustees.

 Board of Trustee

-Kelley Drummond joined the YMCA of the Pines Board of Trustee’s in 2020 and sits on the Financial Development and JEDI (Justice, Equity, Diversity, Inclusion) Committee’s.
+Kelley Drummond joined the YMCA of the Pines Board of Trustees in 2020 and sits on the Financial Development Committee.
+She has been a leader in the global healthcare business for over 25 years and volunteers her time for organizations that focus on helping kids develop into future leaders.

 Board of Trustee